apache/beam/website/www/site/content/en/documentation/programming-guide.md

 Currently Python external transforms are limited to dependencies available in core Beam SDK Harness.

+#### 13.1.3.
+Creating cross-language Go transforms

+Go currently does not support creating cross-language transforms, only using cross-language transforms from other languages; see more at [BEAM-9923](https://issues.apache.org/jira/browse/BEAM-9923).

 ### 13.2.
 Using cross-language transforms {#use-x-lang-transforms}

 Depending on the SDK language of the pipeline, you can use a high-level SDK-wrapper class, or a low-level transform class to access a cross-language transform.